-Style and Tradition Oriental rugs are among the most popular types of carpets in the collective imagination.
-They are those rugs rich in complex and colorful figures and designs that appear almost like a painting to the eye, such is the detail they can achieve.
-This detail is the result of manual skill and a tradition that surrounds the whole territory that goes from Mediterranean Africa to Asia Minor.
-People and tribes over the centuries have developed an increasingly rare ability to work thousands of knots, with specific colors often typical of their territory and have made carpets the real protagonists.
+Style and Tradition Oriental rugs are among the most popular types of rugs in the collective imagination.
+These are rugs rich in complex, colorful figures and designs that appear to the eye almost like a painting, such is the detail they manage to achieve.
+This detail is the result of manual skills and a tradition that surrounds the whole territory that goes from Mediterranean Africa to Asia Minor.
+Over the centuries, peoples and tribes have developed an increasingly rare ability to work thousands of knots, with specific colors often typical of their territory and have made the rugs the real protagonists.
 Real works of art.

-Oriental Carpets and the different types
+Oriental rugs and the different types